bdastur/notes/aws/readme.md

 * Domains are a way of scoping SWF resources within your AWS account.

 ### Workflow history:
-* Is a detailed, complete and consistent record of every event that occured since the workflow execution started.
+* Is a detailed, complete and consistent record of every event that occurred since the workflow execution started.

 ### Actors: